 When you receive care from a student dentist, we can assure you:

-Training before students step into a clinic setting
+Training before students step into a clinical setting

 Faculty supervision of all student procedures